Analyzing the Civil Rights Movement Through Primary Sources

 Contributor: Danielle Childers.
 Lesson ID: 10525

 What would it be like if the Civil Rights movement never happened?
-Watch videos, read documents, and listen to Dr King's "I Have a Dream" speech to understand how our country changed during this time!
+Watch videos, read documents, and listen to Dr King's "I Have a Dream" speech to understand the changes during this time!

 categories